department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/creating-components.md

 * **Variants:** Should be used when the component has several states i.e primary, secondary, error.
 * **Boolean:** Should be used if the component has a part that does not always need to be shown i.e icons, nested components and mobile view.
 * **Text:** Should be used when the test on a component needs to be changed.
 There are some exceptions to this: If the component has several variants that need to have different/specific text.
-When you change the text on the parent component it will change all of the variants.
+When you change the text on the main component it will change all of the variants.
 * **Instance Swap:** Should be used if there is a part of the component that needs to be switched out but nothing else needs to change (i.e. iconography).
 * **Color contrast** [Review our use of color guidelines](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/prepare-for-an-accessibility-staging-review#use-of-color).
 Tip: The plugin "Contrast" can help with this check.